Hell—and Hurricanes—Hath No Fury Like a Woman…

 She quoted, “He knew too what it was to live through a hurricane with the other people of the island and the bond that the hurricane made between all people who had been through it.”

 Daniel aspired to be a writer of Hemingway’s stature and sustained career and had insisted on moving to Key West.
-Hoping the vibe would revitalize his stalled career, he frequented Sloppy Joe’s and lost count of the number of Scotch and sodas he drank and what he did afterward.
-When he sobered up, he defended his actions by quoting from an article by John O’Connor that he knew by heart.
-That Hemingway’s acquaintance with booze was quixotic and spiritual.
-That even though drinking insane, heroic quantities that left a trail of smashed glasses and friendships in his wake, alcohol was a crucial existential salve for Hemingway, a much-needed release that fueled his writing.
+Hoping the vibe would revitalize his stalled career.
+It hadn’t yet and nothing had changed.
+When he sobered up, he defended his actions.
+Alcohol had been a crucial existential salve for Hemingway, a much-needed release that fueled his writing.
 Daniel had believed and chosen the same path, a bargain with the devil.
-Seven years from his bestseller, he still could not repeat its success, and his creativity had been replaced with cruelty.
+Seven years from his bestseller, he still could not repeat its success, and cruelty had replaced creativity.

 She stepped closer to him as he looked out at the wind-whipped palm trees through rainwater coursing down the glass.
 “Maybe going through this—the storm—will make things better for us,” Irma lied as the hurricane’s shriek grew and the walls of their small house trembled.
 Daniel didn’t move from the window as she turned and shifted to stand behind him.

 * * *

 First responders worked their way through streets full of debris.
-A tumble of broken jackstraw storefronts and buildings, the flotsam, and jetsam of a community that would take a long time to recover from the hurricane’s aftermath.
-There were bodies of those that had not acted and evacuated.
-Many more had been dragged out to sea and washed ashore miles away.
-In the devastation, a sole survivor was found.
+A tumble of broken jackstraw, formerly storefronts and homes, the flotsam, and jetsam of a community that would take a long time to recover.
+There were bodies of those that had not evacuated and others dragged out to sea and found washed ashore miles away.
+In the devastation, only one alive.